This refreshing Vodka Mojito is the perfect cocktail to sip on a hot summer day!

 - Give it a quick stir.

-- Garnish your vodka mojito with fresh mint, a slice of lime or nothing and just drink the darn thing!
+- Garnish your mojitos with vodka with fresh mint, a slice of lime or nothing and just drink the darn thing!

 It is WAY cheaper to buy a 2-liter bottle of club soda, but if you aren’t making a whole bunch of drinks in a relatively short period of time, it makes more sense to buy the smaller bottles so you always have club soda on hand.